rarepixel-studio/webservice/README.md

 $response = $client->checkStatus($opiloIds);
 foreach ($response->getStatusArray() as $opiloId => $status) {
     //process and store the status code $status->getCode() for the SMS with Id $opiloId
-    //Take a look at constants in Status class and their meanings }
+    //Take a look at constants in OpiloClient\Response\Status class and their meanings }
 ```